|

 that

-'used' to exist that I am going to restore.
+'used' to exist that I'm going to restore.
 Those programs should have

 never been dissolved in the first place, and have never existed at all